Journal Prompts For Money Mindset: Learn to Develop a Healthy Money Mindset.

 How would you describe your relationship with money?

-What has been my relationship with it in the past three years?
+What has been your relationship with it in the past three years?

-Is it the same as what I used to think about money, or has it changed?
+Is it the same as what you used to think about money, or has it changed?
 What changed?

-Is my financial life getting better over time, or do I have to max out my credit card to pay my regular bills?
+Is your financial life getting better over time, or do you have to max out my credit card to pay my regular bills?

 I understand that this conversation is going to be a little bit uncomfortable, but if you desire to have a good financial life going forward, answer these questions to yourself.

 So my next question for you is, do you often get scared of the thought of what would happen if you run out of money?